 • If you suffer from water retention, I would recommend the natural diuretic Dandelion as it not only helps with removal of fluid, but also supports the liver and can help in the removal of excess hormones.

 If you suspect you have a hormonal imbalance – whether suffering from PMS, endometriosis, polycystic ovaries or menopausal symptoms – I would firstly recommend taking a quick and simple saliva hormone test (you can arrange this via a nutritional therapist).
 At the same time, follow a varied, well-balanced diet including plenty of wholefoods, fruits and vegetables (in particular cruciferous vegetables), swap saturated fats for essential fats and cut out all stimulants such as caffeine, alcohol and sugar.
 If you are suffering from menstrual cramps, I would advise taking a magnesium and a B-vitamin complex like Female Balance plus the herb Agnus Castus or Dong Quai.
 For bloating, dandelion can help, either in a tea or in capsule form.

 1. M Glenville, The Nutritional Health Handbook for Women (2001), Piatkus.

-2. M Bryant et al, ‘Effect of consumption of soy isoflavones on behavioural, somatic and affective symptoms in women with premenstrual syndrome’, British Journal of Nutrition (2005), vol 93, issue 5, pp 731-9.
+2. M Bryant et al, ‘Effect of consumption of soy Isoflavones are naturally occurring compounds – many act as phyto-oestrogens.
+An example of an isoflavone is Soya Isoflavones…. on behavioural, somatic and affective symptoms in women with premenstrual syndrome’, British Journal of Nutrition (2005), vol 93, issue 5, pp 731-9.

 3.G E Abraham & M M Lubran, ‘Serum and red cell magnesium levels in patients with pre-menstrual tension’, American Journal of Clinical Nutrition (1981), vol 34, pp 2364-66.